bruno-c/teambox-talker/server/doc/protocol.md

     {"type":"connect","room":"0000","user":"user name","token":"user secret token"}

-"room" being the name of the room in the format <code>accountname.roomname</code>, "user" the name of the user connecting to the room and "token" the authentication token for that user.
+"room" being the unique number of the room,
+"user" the name of the user connecting to the room and "token" the authentication token for that user.